ResearchOct 7, 2025

 At heart, an ABM system tracks and mines user preferences at scale, then converts them into custom evaluation systems that give development teams signals to alert on and improve from.

 If the interaction data embeds the evaluation, the practical question arises: how do we harness the data?
 Raw production logs/trajectories are noisy and overwhelming.
 To turn them into a compass for improvement, we need a systematic way of distilling user behavior into interpretable signals.
-Our pursuit of an agent behavior monitoring (ABM) layer consists of four infrastructure blocks
+Our pursuit of an agent behavior monitoring (ABM) layer consists of four infrastructure blocks.

-1) Trajectory Capture
+1. Trajectory Capture

-2) Bucketing and analysis
+2. Bucketing and analysis

-3) Preference mining and rubric discovery
+3. Preference mining and rubric discovery

-From these groups of trajectories, user preferences and feedback can be mined to induct behavior criteria.
-Approvals, edits, retries, and pairwise comparisons reveal implicit judgments.
-By mining these contrasts with LLM-driven analysis at scale, we can surface candidate dimensions of behavioral quality, then distill them into a small, stable rubrics with operational definitions that teams can validate and align on.
+User preferences and feedback from the grouped trajectories are leveraged to define 'behavior criteria.'
+Implicit judgments are uncovered through approvals, edits, retries, and pairwise comparisons.
+By analyzing these contrasts using 'LLM-driven analysis at scale,' candidate dimensions of behavioral quality are identified and then refined into 'small, stable rubrics' with operational definitions that teams can validate and align on.

-4) Scores and reward
+4. Scores and reward

 Each of these steps requires customization to the nuances of different agents and end user categories.
 A proper agent behavior monitoring layer is tailored to the agent action and user preference data that runs through it.